 As you should already know, pop-ups are triggered by the browser extensions people often have installed on their computers.
 If you choose and optimize your targeting well, your ads will be popping up to customers looking for products to buy.
 And holiday shopping is usually the biggest shopping of the year.

 Additionally, while spontaneous shopping is often done on mobile devices, research and planned shopping sprees are not.
 Pop ups, on both mobile and desktop devices, catch users mid-action.
 But instead of visiting yet another page of a store’s inventory, their attention will be brought to an ad promising special holiday deals.
+You want to encourage visitors at every stage of the customer journey.
+But don’t forget to stand out, you don’t want to have exact the same popup as your competitors.

 And if the shopping spree is already planned to be big, why not add another gadget?